-For today plan on periods of overcast skies due to passing high clouds.
-Afternoon temperatures will step back into the 91˚F-93˚F range around the Valley with higher terrain areas reaching the mid 80s.
-West/southwest winds will be breezy in the 7-15mph range with gusts around 20-25mph this afternoon/evening.
-Overnight low temperatures will dip into the mid 60s around the Valley under partly cloudy skies.
+For today plan on mostly sunny skies with some passing high clouds.
+Increased breezes this afternoon may lead to hazier conditions due to suspended dust.
+Daytime highs will step back into the 98˚F-100˚F range around the Valley with higher terrain areas reaching the low to mid 90s.
+West/southwest winds will be breezy in the 7-14mph range with afternoon/evening gusts as high as 20-30mph.
+Overnight low temperatures will dip into the low 70s around the urban corridor under clear skies and breezy winds.

 Fully sunny skies will return tomorrow along with another drop in temperatures.
 Afternoon highs will fall back into the 92˚F-94˚F range around the Valley.
 West/southwest winds will be breezy again in the 7-14mph range with localized afternoon gusts around 20mph.
 Pleasant weather is expected through the first part of the Memorial weekend with highs limited to the mid 90s on Saturday to go along with clear skies and light winds.
 High pressure will redevelop over the region for Sunday and Monday with high temperatures returning to the low 100s.